zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

  -  *Earth cuvature* and *Refraction*: see below.

- ### Distance ad direction filter
+ ### Distance and direction filter

  ![mask](https://landscapearchaeology.org/figures/20-03-30-shema.png)

- Individual viewsheds can be masked in order to select desired view direction and radius: see more on [LandscapeArchaeology.org]( https://landscapearchaeology.org/2020/direction-viewshed/).
+ Individual viewsheds can be masked in order to select a desired view direction and radius: see more on [LandscapeArchaeology.org]( https://landscapearchaeology.org/2020/direction-viewshed/).

 Intervisibility network
 -----------------------